xAPI-vle/xAPI-vle-recipe/recipes/Module-View.md

 ```

 ## Object:
-Needs to identify what was requested.
+Needs to identify what was viewed.
 A list of valid values can be found at [the definition of  object.definition.extensions on the vocabulary page](../vocabulary.md#Object.definition.extension)

 ``` javascript